bhavikbhagwani/groupprojectG30/README.md

 'make coverage' will inform you about the test coverage throughout the code proving percentages.
 A html file will also be created which you can open with your browser to have a better visualization of the code coverage

+# DOCUMENTATION

+Documentation is a helpful feature...
+To generate documentation for the Pig Dice Game Project, you can implement...